syncfusion-content/flutter-docs/Flutter/cartesian-charts/callbacks.md

 ## onChartTouchInteractionUp

 Triggers when tapped or clicked on the chart area.
-You can get the position of the tapped region using this callback.
+You can get the tapped region using the [`position`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/ChartTouchInteractionArgs/position.html) argument.

 The callback contains the following argument: